Multiple Different Black Box Explanations for Image Classifiers: The Algorithm

+If the increase in the size of $\mathcal{F}$ still does not result in an explanation, the algorithm changes its location and resets to the original size.
+This step is guided by an objective function; by default, the objective function is the mean of the responsibility of the pixels contained in $\mathcal{F}$.
+Thus, $\mathcal{F}$ moves towards the areas with a higher average responsibility; these areas are more likely to contain an explanation.

-Finally, the $\mathit{extract}$ procedure (\Cref{algo:cleanup}), extracts a subset of at most $n$ explanations that pairwise overlap up to the input bound $\delta$.
-As discussed in \Cref{sec:complexity}, the exact solution is NP-hard.
-The procedure uses a greedy heuristic based on the S\o{}rensen–Dice coefficient (SDC)~\cite{Dic45,Sor48}, typically used as a measure of similarity between samples.
-First, we calculate the matrix $\mathit{SDC}$ for all pairs of explanations: $\mathit{SDC}(i,j)=0$ iff $SDC(E_i, E_j) \leq \delta$, and is $SDC(E_i, E_j)$ otherwise. \footnote{For disjoint explanations, i.e., $\delta=0$, we can simply take $E_i \cap E_j$ instead of $\mathit{SDC}(i,j)$.} Columns that sum to $0$ correspond to explanations that do not overlap others in more than $\delta$, and are hence added to $\mathcal{E}$.
-We then greedily remove the most overlapping explanations and recalculate the overlap matrix, adding the columns summing to $0$ to $\mathcal{E}$.
-The procedure iterates until $\mathit{SDC}$ is empty.
+Finally, the $\mathit{separate}$ procedure (\Cref{algo:cleanup}) separates a subset of at most $n$ explanations that overlap on pixels up to the bound $\delta$. $\delta$ is a value between $0$ and $1$, where $0$ stands for ``no permitted overlap'', and $1$ means ``no overlap restrictions''.
+As discussed in \Cref{sec:theory}, the exact solution is NP-hard.
+The \emph{separate} procedure uses a greedy heuristic based on the S\o{}rensen–Dice coefficient (SDC)~\cite{Dic45,Sor48}, typically used as a measure of similarity between samples.
+First, we create a list of all pairs in $\mathcal{E}$ which overlap by more that $\delta$.
+We then iterate backwards through the powerset of $\mathcal{E}, 2^{\mathcal{E}}$ (\ie starting from the complete $\mathcal{E}$ and not $\emptyset$) and stop at the first set $\mathit{e} \in 2^{\mathcal{E}}$ which does not contain one of the previously discovered `bad' pairs.
+As an added optimization, when iterating through $2^{\mathcal{E}}$, we order all subsets $\mathit{e}$ with the same cardinality by the total area of the contained explanations.
+Thus, the algorithm stops at the largest number of explanations with the smallest overall area and with overlap less that $\delta$.